 So what do you do with the old car seat when you get a new one?
 Some big-box stores, like Target, normally have a few “trade-in” events throughout the year.
 This is where you bring your old seat to be recycled and they give you a discount on new gear.

-- Check if they accept plastic from car seats: If you don’t have regular recycling pick up, call the center and ask their specific guidelines for car seats.
+- Check if they accept plastic from car seats: Call the center and ask their specific guidelines for car seats.
 Some may want you to just bring the naked frame, and others may want it completely broken down first.

 - Remove the cover and any foam padding: These aren’t recyclable, so they can go right in the garbage.